-Walt Disney World Resort Update for October 11-16, 2017by Alan S. Dalinka, contributing writer
+Walt Disney World Resort Update for October 11-16, 2017by Alan S. Dalinka, staff writer

 Walt Disney World Resort Update for October 11–16, 2017